 The only engine available is a turbocharged 2.0-liter TFSI four-cylinder that makes 220 horsepower at 4,500 rpm and 258 lb-ft. of torque at 1,600 rpm.
 It's more powerful than the outgoing model, but it's still down on power compared to the TT sold in Europe.

 Bolted to a six-speed dual-clutch transmission, the TFSI mill sends the 3,186-pound TT from zero to 60 mph in 5.3 seconds and on to a top speed of 130 mph.
 Audi's quattro all-wheel drive system comes standard.

 Fuel economy is rated at 23 mpg in the city and 30 mpg on the highway.

 Standard and Optional Features

-Every TT model is outfitted with dual front, side and knee airbags along with traction and stability control systems and electronic brake-pressure distribution.
+Every TT model is outfitted with dual front, side, knee and curtain airbags along with traction and stability control systems and electronic brake-pressure distribution.

 While there are many other two-door models available at the same price as the TT Coupe, the Audi is something of a unique proposition as a luxurious, style-conscious 2+2 without overt sporting pretensions.
-The Ford Mustang GT provides far higher levels of power and handling but can't match the TT's interior sophistication, while the Infiniti Q60 Coupe and the BMW 2-Series are closer matches but are still more athletic.
+The Ford Mustang GT provides far higher levels of power and handling but can't match the TT's interior sophistication, while the BMW 2-Series is a closer match but it's still more athletic.